 Most applications for a planning permit will be made to the local council, but some are made to the Minister for Planning.

-There are two application processes: the standard permit application process described below and the VicSmart process.
+There is a standard permit application process and the VicSmart process for eligible applications.

 A planning permit is not a building permit.
 Building permits relate to the method of construction of a building or development.
 You may need to obtain both a building permit and a planning permit.

 - talk to the neighbours

 - consider getting professional advice